LauraPerezLiens/NAP-CNB/scripts/data_augmentation/README.md

 ---

+## Important

+This module preserves both
+`protein_group_id`
+and
+`group_id`
+from the classification dataset.

+These identifiers allow downstream modules
+(secondary structure, embeddings and neural-network training) to trace every augmented sequence back to:

+- its parent protein
+- its original classification window

+---

 ## Summary

-This module expands the dataset by generating biologically meaningful sequence variants, improving model generalization and robustness.
+This module expands the classification dataset by generating BLOSUM62-based conservative amino acid substitutions while preserving protein and window identifiers required by downstream modules.